Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Materials

-Zinc alloy (most common budget), brass (interior quality), stainless steel (outdoor/damp), galvanised steel (heavy outdoor)
+Zinc alloy (budget), brass (interior quality), stainless steel (outdoor/damp), galvanized steel (heavy outdoor)

-Best size for bathroom door
+Best size for a bathroom door

-Best size for the gate
+Best size for a gate

 4″ minimum; 6″ recommended; 8″–12″ for heavy timber gates